Skip to content

 7. Ensure “Import Bookmarks” is checked off (as shown below):

-Case Center organizes uploaded documents in two ways:
+Case Center organizes documents in two ways:

 2. Select the Update Case button.